Elkholtihm/Designing-a-Self-Learning-Platform/README.md

 - *Media Integration*: Support for videos, images, presentations, and PDFs.
 - *Payment Integration*: Handle premium course purchases.
 - *Multi-platform Access*: Compatible with desktops, tablets, and smartphones.
-- *Data Security*: Protect user data with robust security measures【15:0†source】【15:4†source】.
+- *Data Security*: Protect user data with robust security measures.

 ## Methodology
 The Scrum methodology is adopted for its flexibility, collaboration, visibility, and client integration.
 This approach ensures the platform evolves according to user needs and project requirements【15:3†source】.